Project60/org.project60.banking/docs/configuration/plugins/concept.md

 Each step is being taken care of by CiviBanking Plugins of the respective type.
-Plugins can be installed or imported with the **Banking>Configuration Manager**, which is accessbiel in the CiviBanking navigation menu.
+Plugins can be installed or imported with the **Banking>Configuration Manager**, which is accessible in the CiviBanking navigation menu.
 The first time you access the Configuration Manager you will probably get a form like this:

 ![Screenshot](../../img/config_manager_empty.png)